 In the years following its construction, the monument complex was expanded several times and now includes:

-Note: Many English words are spelled differently in South African text such as centre, civilisation, etc. As such, these are not spelled incorrectly.
+Note: Many English words are spelled differently in South African text such as centre, civilisation, etc. As such, these are not misspelled.

 After our sightseeing tour, we drove back to the house, where a short time later we took off for further celebrations of Don’s birthday which we shared in yesterday’s post as indicated here.